Digging Up Delicacies

 Wine might be the Willamette Valley’s most famous export — we do live in the middle of Oregon Wine Country, after all — but it’s far from our only claim to culinary fame.
 In fact, one of our greatest contributions to regional restaurants grows underground, is only ripe a few precious months each year, and requires a little assistance from a four-legged friend to find.
 Yes, the truffle is one of the most sought-after foods in the world — restaurants may pay $500 or more per pound for the forest-dwelling fungi — and it grows in forests all over the Willamette Valley.

-So with truffle season in full swing, we thought we’d dig into all the fuss behind the elusive treats, offer tips for foraging your own truffles this season, and show off a few restaurants and events where you can enjoy high-quality, local truffles.
+So with truffle season in full swing, we thought we’d dig into all the fuss behind the elusive Oregon truffle, offer tips for foraging your own truffles this season, and show off a few restaurants and events where you can enjoy high-quality, local truffles.

 What are Truffles—and Why Are They All Over the Willamette Valley?